krishna2/krishna2.github.io/books.md

 94. Swami Paramarthananda: Svetasvatara Upanishad

+95. Tao Wong: The First Step (A Thousand Li, #1)

+96. V. Mahanenho: Survival Quest (The Way of the Shaman, #1)

+97. Travis Bagwell: Catharsis (Awaken Online #1)

 <!--
 68. Swami Paramarthananda: Nischaladasa / Vasudeva Brahmendra Saraswathi's Samskrita Vicharasagaram (again to call this one work is a big injustice.
 This is a series of 481 lectures.
 An absolutely majestic composition).